mdneuzerling/woadveil/content/06-magic.md

 The mage can find themselves having forgotten their native language, instead speaking the tongue of a land they've never visited.
 Colours could be replaced with sounds, or the mage could feel searing pain whenever they see a wild animal.
 The effects are unpredictable and occasionally permanent.

-Mages of the Lunar-Sanctum are taught to respect the limits of their abilities, and never to burn more effluence than their skills permit.
+Mages of the Lunar-Sanctum and clerics trained in temples are taught to respect the limits of their abilities, and never to burn more effluence than their skills permit.
+Self-taught mages and those born with the ability to channel often learn these dangers through bitter experience.

 ## The Noetic Wasterealm